CS2102-Grp23/Project/README.md

 Before executing the PHP files
 ---------------------------
-1) Go to dbconnect.php to set up your credentials
+1) Go to dbconnect.php to set up your credentials<br>
-2) AS the directory paths for Mac and Windows are different, kindly configure the path at line 109 in create_project.php
+2) As the directory paths for Mac and Windows are different, kindly configure the path at line 109 in create_project.php